Cougar-attack victim S.J. Brooks was leader for inclusivity in bike community

 Seattle’s cycling community took to social media this week to mourn the death of cyclist S.J.
 Brooks, who died from a cougar attack near North Bend on Saturday.

-Brooks was riding with Izzy Sederbaum, who suffered injuries but survived the attack.
+Brooks, who used the pronoun “they,” was at the time riding with Izzy Sederbaum, who also suffered injuries but survived.
 After Brooks’ fatal last ride, Seattle Bike Blog collected remembrances from members of Seattle’s bike community.
 Many expressed shock and sadness at the loss of someone described as “inspiring” and “a positive light.”

 Brooks was the co-founder of the Seattle chapter of the Friends on Bikes organization, which is dedicated to “fostering a community for women of color who love riding bikes.”
 According to the Friends on Bikes website, Brooks had been riding bikes since childhood, “crushing down the Shunga Trail” in Kansas.

-It seems that was when Brooks caught the bug, a passion Brooks brought to everything from bike commuting in Montreal to serving on the board of directors of Boston’s Bikes Not Bombs organization, which reclaims used bikes and parts and ships them to economic and youth-development organizations locally and overseas.
+It seems that was when Brooks caught the bug, a passion they brought to everything from bike commuting in Montreal to serving on the board of directors of Boston’s Bikes Not Bombs organization, which reclaims used bikes and parts and ships them to economic and youth-development organizations locally and overseas.

 Most Read Life Stories